View Details Explore Now →

 Frequently Asked Questions

-Are white spots on nails always a sign of a serious health problem?
+Are white spots on nails a sign of calcium deficiency?

-Can diet deficiencies cause white spots on nails?
+Can nail polish cause white spots on my nails?

 Dr. Alex Rivera